Think your mutual fund management fees are high? Be glad you don’t have your money in a hedge fund.

 This should have been a cakewalk for Protégé.
 The Vanguard fund is completely unmanaged.
 It’s simply a basket of stocks designed to track the returns of the stocks of 500 large American companies.
 Hedge funds, on the other hand, are not only staffed by Wall Street’s best and brightest, they’re much more flexible.
 They can invest in anything, from complex derivatives to single-family homes.
 They can bet against the market and profit when stocks fall.
 They can use futures and options.

 In short, Buffett’s bet is like backing a 5-year-old against a professional boxer.

-Well, here we are six years into the 10-year bet.
-I’ll let this quote from CNNMoney tell you how it’s going:
+Well, here we are seven years into the 10-year bet.
+I’ll let Fortune tell you how it’s going:

 What can we learn from this?

-This is obviously an isolated incident.
+This is obviously a single trial.
 There are probably hedge funds that trounced both Buffett and Protégé over the same period.
 Still, if a 5-year-old can beat even one in a stable of professional boxers, there must be some lessons to be learned.
 Here they are:

 - It’s hard to beat the market.
 There are so many unpredictable variables affecting things like stocks, few humans can consistently outperform it.

 - You don’t always get what you pay for.
 Hedge funds not only charge ridiculous fees, you have to be rich before they’ll even take your money.
 Presumably, people who can meet million-dollar hedge fund minimums aren’t stupid.
 But if they’re not, why are they paying so much and getting so little?